-During 2016, the Company adopted a number of new IFRS standards, interpretations, amendments and improvements of existing standards.
-These included IAS 1 and IAS 38.
+During 2017, the Company adopted a number of new IFRS standards, interpretations, amendments and improvements of existing standards, including IAS 7.
 These new standards and changes did not have any material impact on the Company's financial statements.

 4 CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS